fredrikaverpil/fredrikaverpil.github.io/mkdocs/posts/2010-06-27-linear-workflow-part-2.md

 <!-- more -->

-If you are new to linear workflows and do not really understand what this is for, please read the Linear Workflow, part 1 [2010-05-27-linear-workflow-part-1]({{< ref "2010-05-27-linear-workflow-part-1" >}}) article before continuing.
+If you are new to linear workflows and do not really understand what this is for, please read the Linear Workflow, [part 1](2010-05-27-linear-workflow-part-1.md)article before continuing.

 ## Default render, no gamma correction